How to Prevent Costly Semi-Truck Breakdowns (3 Tips)

 Truck winterization is an important part of preventative maintenance — especially if you are a driver who frequently drives in the Midwest or Northeast and your truck is exposed to frigid temperatures for a large chunk of the year.

-To get your truck ready for the winter and to prevent costly downtime, follow these best practices:
+To get your truck ready for the winter and to prevent costly downtime, learn more about how to winterize a semi-truck:

 In many cases, you can only get access to this special fuel and anti-gelling additives in colder areas, so keeping a surplus in your truck — along with your other winter gear — is best practice.
 When you’re at shops in the northern part of the country, ask for it.